Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-3-1.md

 On the path to achieving this result, the audience faces [List the problems your avatar faces]

-## Useful links under White/Black Page construction.
+## Useful links under White/Black Page construction

 1. All media with GEO - [Link](https://vsesmi.online/)
 2. List of newspapers by GEO - [Link](https://www.4imn.com/Europe/)